Juan Santos Rebellion: Background

-The indigenous people

 The Asháninka people were the most populous of the indigenous people of the Peruvian Amazon, occupying a territory of about 100000 sqkm from 10 to 14 degrees south latitude in the foothills of the Andes and in the lowlands of the Amazon Basin.
 They numbered about 52,000.
 Not all the widely dispersed Asháninka and other groups participated in the rebellion.
 Juan Santos' rebellion began on the Gran Pajonal (Great Grassland), an elevated plateau, and his area of influence extended into the regions of the Cerro de la Sal (Mountain of Salt); and the Chanchamayo.
 Other indigenous groups supporting the rebellion were the Amuesha and Nomatsiguenga peoples.

-The missions

-The area of the rebellion was the nearest and most accessible part of the Amazon Basin to Lima, the capital and largest city of Peru, and thus the happenings there were of special interest and concern to the Spanish.

 Missionary activities by the Franciscans began in 1635.
 From the beginning there was opposition from the Asháninka and others.
 The Asháninka killed several priests and missions were often abandoned due to the hostility of the local people.
 A determined and extensive attempt to make Christians of the indigenous people began in 1709 as many missions were founded.
 Franciscan efforts reached the isolated Gran Pajonal in 1733.
 In 1736, from a base at Santa Rosa de Ocopa, the missionaries reported that they had established 24 mission stations with 4,835 inhabitants.
 The Franciscans maintained discipline in their missions with armed men, often African slaves.
 Several of the missions had military garrisons armed with muskets and cannons.
 The Franciscans also encouraged settlement by imported farmers and artisans who used indigenous slave labor in their work places.